Publication of a transparency notification

 - Varia

-The full transparency notification can be consulted on the Company’s website, here.
+The full transparency notification can be found consulted on the Company’s website, here.

 Contact